 Over time, you will build up an impressive Zotero Library that reflects your scholarly interests and courses.
 Through your Zotero Library, you'll have perpetual access to articles and helpful websites that have helped you in the past.

 Tip: We have noticed that the Zotero Connector in Chrome has a conflict with some database links to library content.
-There is an easy fix: After the Connector is installed, right click on the Connector icon in Chrome (see image at right).
+There is an easy fix: After the Connector is installed, right click on the Connector icon in Chrome (see image below).
 At the option for "This can read and change site data", change from the default response "On all sites" to "When you click the extension".

 Want to use Zotero with your word processor?
 Install Zotero Word Processor plugins, too.
 The Cite in Documents page in this guide has instructions for installing and using Zotero's plugin for Word (with a video tutorial) and Google Docs.